Smart Water Meters

 Just enter your business postcode…

-Most people are familiar with smart business energy meters for electricity and gas, which the UK government has legislated for a nationwide roll-out as part of their move to a flexible energy grid.
+Most people are familiar with smart energy meters for electricity and gas, which the UK government has legislated for a nationwide roll-out as part of its move to a flexible energy grid.

-This guide explains everything you need to know about smart water meters.
+This guide explains everything you need to know about smart water meters, including:

 What is a smart water meter?